AnubhavDubey254/PlotBall/README.md

 Thank you for your support and interest in PlotBall!

 ##License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT LICENSE](LICENSE).
 See the LICENSE file for details.